wimpomp/parfor/README.md

 worker is requesting it.
 The manager deletes objects automatically when they're not needed anymore.

 When the work is done the result is sent back for collection in the main process.

+### Python with GIL disabled
+The work you want parfor to do is given to a new thread.
+These threads are started by parfor and put together in a pool.
+The threads and pool are not reused and closed automatically when done.

+When the work is done a message is sent to the main thread to update the status of the pool.

 ## Installation
 `pip install parfor`